mikkmake/Automotive-Project/README.md

 ## 4.6.

 I spent a good 30 minutes figuring out why I wasn't receiving the onYawChanged and onPitchSignal in QML from a C++ defined Q_PROPERTY.

 Attempted solution: Look at examples, search the web furiously.

 Actual solution: Notice you only emit the signals if the "engine" is turned ON.
 By default it is turned OFF and you yourself scraped the ability to switch it by remobing the power-button yesterday.

+Also spent a good time thinking what's wrong with LoopingImage after updating the background image.
+Problem was not the component, problem was GIMP screwed the updated image.